SheikhHossain/WindowsWeatherApp/README.md

 ![Intro page](IMG1.PNG)

-Once you enter the name of the city you want details about you are given the weather information about the place.
+Once you enter the name of the city you want, details are given about the weather information about the place.

 For exaple we look at the weather information in winnipeg.